Generic Name: gadoteridol (GAD oh TER i dol)

 Prohance may also be used for purposes not listed in this medication guide.

 Prohance can cause a life-threatening condition in people with advanced kidney disease.
-Before receiving this medicine, tell your doctor if you have kidney disease or if you are on dialysis.
+Before receiving Prohance, tell your doctor if you have kidney disease or if you are on dialysis.
 You may not be able to receive this medicine.
 Also tell your doctor if you have recently received any contrast agents similar to this medicine.